TAJ MAHAL: A GUIDE

 SIKANDRA FORT- A dive into Emperor Akbar’s heart

 Entry fee: 15 INR for Indian citizens and 110 INR (1.59 USD) for foreign tourists.

 Breathe in history at one of the most revered structures built by Emperor Akbar.
-Its glory is such that it houses the tomb of its own creator.
-This masterpiece of Akbar’s imagination flaunts the traits of his own personality.
+It should be noted that its glory is such that it houses the tomb of its own creator.
+Without a soubt, this masterpiece of Akbar’s imagination flaunts the traits of his own personality.
 So, if you are a history buff who is in complete awe of the Mughal Era, then, this is the place you will remember for life.

 IMPORTANT TIPS FOR TAJ MAHAL TRAVEL

 Traveling to Taj Mahal comes with the perks of getting to witness the most amazing structural pieces of human creation.
 So, chances are that you will not want to mess up your experience, isn’t it?
 Although we are sure you will be cautious, prepping you is the most we can do.
 So, here are some travel tips to Taj Mahal.

 - Arrive early!
 We have stated it multiple times and we are doing it again.
 Furthermore, reach there as early as possible and definitely before 9ish.